 If you are familiar with Luminox current design language, you will immediately see that the new “diver” belongs to the 3050 EVO Navy SEAL collection with its usual massive, deliberately rugged case with the only difference being the color scheme: almost all colored elements on the dial are now delivered in different shades of darker gray.

-Made of carbon-reinforced polymer, the case is so light that sometimes you forget that you actually wear a watch on your wrist.
+Made of carbon-reinforced polymer, the case is so light that sometimes you forget that you wear a watch on your wrist.

-Compared to the usual Superluminova or some other luminous paints of similar chemical composition, the LLT tubes not only grow brighter (by at least an order of magnitude,) but also tend to last longer without losing its properties.
+Compared to the usual Superluminova or some other luminous paints of similar chemical composition, the LLT tubes not only grow brighter (by at least an order of magnitude,) but also tend to last longer without losing their properties.
 Also, while Superluminova compounds need to be “recharged” every four or five hours, the radioactive tritium tubes usually glow for decades.

 Enjoy the video below:

-Luminox BlackOut SEAL diving watch specification
+Luminox BlackOut SEAL specification

 Price range: From $295 (MSRP)

 Functions: Hours, minutes, central seconds, date